 CCSDS shall use the ISO OID Registry to assign unique identifiers to protocol elements, data types, organizations, contacts, resources, and spacecraft.

+The CCSDS OID tree shall be rooted at {iso(1) identified-organization(3) standards-producing-organization(112) ccsds(4)}, or 1.3.112.4.

 OIDs may be displayed in ASN.1 notation ‘{iso(1) identified-organization(3) standards-producing-organization(112) ccsds(4)}’ form (see reference [14]) or in IETF dot notation ‘1.3.112.4’ (see reference [18]).

-The CCSDS OID tree shall be rooted at {iso(1) identified-organization(3) standards-producing-organization(112) ccsds(4)}, or 1.3.112.4.

 The SANA shall assign new OIDs under the appropriate sub-tree.

 OIDs may be encoded as an ASCII string or in one of the other interoperable ASN.1 encodings specified in ITU-T, X.690, ASN.1 BER encoding rules (reference [15]).